ananyab1909/Zynetic-Backend/README.md

 ## Description

-BookStore API is a RESTful web service for managing books and users in a bookstore.
-It allows users to register, login, and perform CRUD operations on books.
-The API also supports role-based access control, where only admin users can add, update, or delete books.
+This BookStore API is a RESTful web service designed for managing users and books within a bookstore system.
+It enables users to register, log in, and view available books.
+Additionally, the API implements role-based access control, ensuring that only users with admin privileges can create, update, or delete books.
+Regular users have read-only access, making the system secure and well-structured for managing both users and book inventory.

 ## Features